STAT545-UBC/STAT545-UBC-original-website/help-STAT545.md

 #### Basic issue workflow

 Example: you are working on homework and some code is not working, despite *your very best efforts to troubleshoot*.
-Open an issue (*to do: add a screenshot or instructions on where to click?*):
+Open an issue [on our Discussion repo](https://github.com/STAT545-UBC/Discussion/issues) (more below):

   * Give it a specific title.
     - BAD: "aaaaaarrrrrrgh!", "things not working", "i need help"